eolimpiew/LearnGameMechanics/Readme.md

 # Learn Game Mechanics
-# based on "Coding with Roblox Lua in 24 Hours: The Official Roblox Guide" published by Pearson"
+## based on "Coding with Roblox Lua in 24 Hours: The Official Roblox Guide" published by Pearson

 # Workspace Scripts